 As the landscape architects, RIOS imagines the gardens as a nexus for wellbeing to maximize the wellness of people and ecology.
-If approved, this orchestrated collection of plants, water features, and winding paths will envelop the site showcasing glimpses of greenery at every turn.
+This orchestrated collection of plants, water features, and winding paths will envelop the site showcasing glimpses of greenery at every turn.

-The gardens would reprise the site’s historical use as the Beverly Hills Nursery, and curate an eclectic collection of plants based on nine diverse and distinct Southern California landscapes.
-At its heart, RIOS imagines 8 acres of gardens; 4.5 acres of publicly accessible botanical gardens and a 3.5-acre private garden for the residents of the Project.
+The gardens will reprise the site’s historical use as the Beverly Hills Nursery, and curate an eclectic collection of plants based on nine diverse and distinct Southern California landscapes.
+At its heart, RIOS imagines 8 acres of gardens; 4.5 acres of publicly accessible botanical gardens and a 3.5-acre private garden for residents.